After protests, a Unilever skin cream popular in India will no longer promote a ‘Fair & Lovely’ look

 Modern brands have tapped into stereotypes about skin tone with deep roots in Asia and Africa, entwined with hierarchies wrought by centuries of colonialism, according to historians.
 Conversation about this history have become increasingly mainstream.

-“Colorism is a persistent social force in India, and many South Asian countries,” actor Padma Lakshmi wrote on Instagram.
+“Colorism is a persistent social force in India, and many South Asian countries,” the model and “Top Chef” host Padma Lakshmi wrote on Instagram.
 “I know it made me feel insecure growing up.
 We need to dismantle this harmful relic of colonialism through representation for all skin-tones.”